MonkeyBars3k/ReaScripts/README.md

 ### Warnings
 #### Audio sources
 - Be _very_ careful if you want to **Clean current project directory** after Supergluing – you could lose contained items' audio, since at that point those "items" aren't included in the project proper – they are only represented in the project data (state chunks).
+If you want to clean your project, you ought to Edit an Instance from every Pool, clean, then Reglue them all.
 - Stay aware of the state of your Superitems whenever **editing audio externally**.
 If you're destructively editing a contained item's audio source, or for example editing a subproject which is present as a contained item in a Superitem, such items' direct parent must be in Edit mode ("open") during your external audio source edits, or their ancestors (parent, grandparent, etc. Superitems) won't be updated.
 #### MIDI
 - Currently only **MIDI on virtual instrument tracks** is supported.